Huang Zhong

-Huang Zhong (Huáng Zhōng) (died 220), courtesy name Hansheng, was a Chinese military general serving under the warlord Liu Bei during the late Eastern Han dynasty of China.
+Huang Zhong (Huáng Zhōng) (died 220), courtesy name Hansheng, (Note: Vol.238 of Taiping Yulan, citing Shu Zhi, recorded his courtesy name as Hanshu (汉叔).) was a Chinese military general serving under the warlord Liu Bei during the late Eastern Han dynasty of China.
 He is best known for his victory at the Battle of Mount Dingjun in 219, in which his force routed that of an enemy general, Xiahou Yuan, who was killed in action during the raid.

 Huang Zhong is portrayed in the 14th-century historical novel Romance of the Three Kingdoms and popular culture as an elderly general with youthful vigour and constitution, and as one of the Five Tiger Generals under Liu Bei.

 Early life

 Huang Zhong was from Nanyang Commandery, which is around present-day Nanyang, Henan.
 He initially served as a General of the Household (中郎將) under Liu Biao, the Governor of Jing Province.
 He was tasked to defend Changsha Commandery with Liu Biao's nephew, Liu Pan.
 Liu Biao died in 208 and his successor, Liu Cong, surrendered Jing Province to the warlord Cao Cao.
 Huang Zhong was appointed as an acting Major-General (裨將軍) and he continued serving in Changsha under Han Xuan, the commandery administrator.